 Handicappers will look at the form of each horse, as well as other factors, to determine the Official Rating and therefore the weight they should carry in the Grand National.
 Weights for each horse are announced in the February before the Grand National, which means even if a horse wins a race after that, their weight will not change.

 Do Grand National weights affect my bet?

-Yes.
+The absolutely do.
 Weights are one of the key things to look at when considering betting on the Grand National.
 After all, a horse that is carrying the maximum load may struggle to handle the 30-fence course.
 However, weights aren’t always a bad thing.
 Often weights are added to bring a horse’s odds into line with others, and if the horse really is a standout favourite to win the Grand National then additional lead plates in their saddle may not bother it.